Bifurcation values of families of real curves: Real versus complex setting

 The famous example by Pinchuk \cite{Pi} yields a polynomial mapping $\bR^2 \to \bR^2$ with no singularities but which is not a global diffeomorphism, thus providing a counter-example to the strong Jacobian Conjecture over the reals.
 The Jacobian problem remains nevertheless open over $\bC$.

-We may then further ask what happens whenever a polynomial map is a component of a global diffeomorphism since, over the complex field, one has the following well-known Abhyankar-Moh-Suzuki theorem \cite{AM}, \cite{Su}: \emph{ A complex polynomial function $f : \bC^2 \to \bC$ which is a locally trivial fibration is actually automorphic to a linear function. }
+We may then further ask what happens when a polynomial map is a component of a global diffeomorphism since, over the complex field, one has the following well-known Abhyankar-Moh-Suzuki theorem \cite{AM}, \cite{Su}: \emph{ A complex polynomial function $f : \bC^2 \to \bC$ which is a locally trivial fibration is actually equivalent to a linear function, modulo automorphisms of $\bC^2$. }

-This result is again not true over $\bR$ and it is actually not difficult to find examples like the following: \begin{example} $g : \bR^2 \to \bR$, $g(x,y) = y (x^2 + 1)$ is the component of a diffeomorphism, which one can see by using the change of variables $(x,y) \mapsto (x, \frac{y}{x^2 +1})$, thus $g$ is a globally trivial fibration.
-However, $g$ cannot be liniarised by a \emph{polynomial} automorphism.
+This result is again not true over $\bR$ and it is actually not difficult to find examples like the following: \begin{example} The polynomial function $g : \bR^2 \to \bR$, $g(x,y) = y (x^2 + 1)$ is a component of a diffeomorphism, fact that one can see by using the change of variables $(x,y) \mapsto (x, \frac{y}{x^2 +1})$.
+Therefore $g$ is a globally trivial fibration.
+However, $g$ cannot be linearised by a \emph{polynomial} automorphism.

 \end{example}